spinham/spinham-format/README.md

 Topical discussions are hosted via [issues](https://github.com/spinham/spinham-format/issues).
 The goal of each discussion is to reach a consensus.
 If consensus can not be reached, then decision will be made by a vote (1 tool/code = 1 vote).

-Finilised discussion (either via consensus or vote) shall be summarised in the FDF document and a PR request should be opened to the "docs/fdf/" folder of this repository.
+Finalised discussion (either via consensus or vote) shall be summarised in the FDF document and a PR request should be opened to the "docs/fdf/" folder of this repository.

 Any member can open an issue or propose an FDP.